Corinna Cortes: Awards and honors

 In 2008, she jointly with Vladimir Vapnik received the Paris Kanellakis Award for the development of a highly effective algorithm for supervised learning known as support vector machines (SVM).
-She was awarded ACM Fellowship in 2023 for theoretical and practical contributions to machine learning, industrial leadership and service to the field.
+She was named an ACM Fellow in 2023 for theoretical and practical contributions to machine learning, industrial leadership and service to the field.

 Personal life

 Corinna has two children and is also a competitive runner.